 In the Memorial Room is a brilliant black comedy, by the celebrated author of An Angel at My Table.

-Janet Frame’s previously unpublished novel draws on her own experiences in Menton, in the south of France as a Katherine Mansfield Fellow.
+Janet Frame’s previously unpublished novel draws on her own experiences in Menton, France as a Katherine Mansfield Fellow.
 It is a wonderful social satire, a send-up of the cult of the dead author, and—in the best tradition of Frame—a fascinating exploration of the complexity and the beauty of language.

 ‘Frame’s sentences are marvels, winding like narrow alleys through hill towns: They open spectacular vistas.
 Brilliant.’